 Middle East Technical University, Ankara, Turkey

-Erinç Yeldan received his Ph.D. from University of Minnesota and joined the Department of Economics at Bilkent in 1988.
-He is an executive member of the International Development Economists Associates (IDEAs), New Delhi, and also a member of the UN Environment Program (UNEP) International Resource Panel (IRP).
+Erinç Yeldan is a professor of economics and the dean of the Faculty of Economics, Social and Administrative Sciences at Bilkent University.
+He is an executive member of the International Development Economists Associates (IDEAs), New Delhi, and a member of the UN Environment Program (UNEP) International Resource Panel (IRP).
 Dr. Yeldan’s recent work focuses on development macroeconomics and on empirical, dynamic general equilibrium models with emphasis on the Turkish economy.
 He was a recipient of Young Scientist Award of the Turkish Academy of Sciences (TÜBA) in 1998.
 His works have been cited among the list of Top 500 Economists by a research conducted by the European Economic Association.